pedroni/laravel-rd-station/README.md

 Route::get('rd-station/oauth/callback', OAuthCallback::class); // recommended
 ```

-Access in your browser http://example.com/rd-station/oauth/install to initiate the instalation.
+Open a browser window on http://yor-domain.com/rd-station/oauth/install to initiate the instalation.

-> 🚨 If you change the recommended callback URL you **MUST** change the `RD_STATION_REDIRECT_PATH` env variable!
+> ⚠️ If you decide to change the recommended callback URL you **MUST** change the `RD_STATION_REDIRECT_PATH` variable

 ## Usage